Uganda says Seleka now its enemy as it hunts LRA in Central African Republic

 KAMPALA/BANGUI Uganda's army said on Tuesday the mainly Muslim Seleka group in Central African Republic was now its enemy as the fighters were "in bed" with the Lord's Resistance Army (LRA) rebels they are hunting there.

 A spokesman for the Ugandan army said its forces in CAR had clashed for the first time with Seleka, killing 12 and suffering one casualty.
-A Seleka official told Reuters on Monday that 15 of their fighters and three Ugandan soldiers were killed.
+A Seleka official on Monday told Reuters 15 of their fighters and three Ugandan soldiers were killed.

 The LRA, led by Joseph Kony, is using CAR as one of its rear bases for attacks across regions straddling CAR, South Sudan and the Democratic Republic of Congo.

-“We know we don’t have that mandate but since they are in bed with our enemy, we’ll treat them as such," said Ankunda, accusing Seleka of forcing civilians to give food and medicine to the LRA and trading ivory and minerals with them.
+“We know we don’t have that mandate but since they are in bed with our enemy we’ll treat them as such," said Ankunda, accusing Seleka of forcing civilians to give food and medicine to the LRA and of trading ivory and minerals with them.

 Seleka’s time in power in Bangui was marked by rights abuses, prompting mainly Christian self-defence militia to spring up across the country.
 Nearly a million people - around a quarter of the population - have been forced from their homes in cycles of sectarian violence.